If you’re looking to learn the Russian alphabet With Example Words, there’s no better resource than Russianalphabets.com.

 How knowing Russian can help Americans

-If you’re one of the many Americans who think that learning Russian is a waste of time, think again.
-There are plenty of reasons why knowing Russian can be helpful, whether you’re looking to boost your career or simply want to improve your cultural literacy.
+If you’re among the many Americans who think learning Russian is a waste of time, think again.
+There are plenty of reasons why knowing Russian can be helpful, whether you’re looking to boost your career or improve your cultural literacy.

 Here are just a few ways that learning Russian can help Americans: